Environmental Volunteer Program

 How to Apply:

-If you are interested in joining, please send us your CV and let us know what motivates you to join the course, and what you are hoping to get out of it.
+If you are interested in joining, send an email to info[at]rootsinterns.com with your contact details and let us know what motivates you to join this programme, and what you are hoping to get out of it.

 Dates and fee